orestesleal/grep_egrep_sed_awk/README.md

 - ipscav.sed
-  The IP scavenger, a sed script to extract IPv4 addresses from a file and output them to stdout
+  The IP scavenger, a sed script to extract IPv4 addresses from a file and output them to stdout, the 'ips' file is an input sample.
+A note can be added that this script will need the -E flag to use extended REs, something like sed -Ef ipscav.sed ips can be used to test